OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 ### Is the program available in my language?

-The Office 365 Developer Program is localized in the following languages:

-However, the Office 365 developer subscription is only offered in English.
+The Office 365 developer subscription is only offered in English.

 ## Support